LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Methodology

-In descriptor generation, all aggregation keypoints are first projected to the horizontal plane, which can eliminate the influence caused by the uneven distribution of clustered edge keypoints along the vertical direction.
-For fast matching, our LinK3D is represented as a multidimensional vector, which uses 0 or the distance between the current keypoint and its neighbor keypoints as each dimension.
-As shown in \cref{fig3}, we divide the horizontal plane into 180 sector areas centered on the current keypoint $k_0$, and each dimension of the descriptor corresponds to a sector area.
-Inspired by the 2D descriptor SIFT \cite{Lowe2004} which searches main direction to ensure pose invariance, the main direction of LinK3D is also searched and represented as the direction vector from current keypoint $k_0$ to its nearest keypoint $k_1$, and which is located in the first sector area.
-The other sector areas are arranged in the counterclockwise order.
-Afterwards, the nearest keypoint of $k_0$ is searched in each of the sectors.
-And if there is a closest keypoint, we use the distance between the current keypoint and the closest keypoint as the corresponding value of the descriptor, otherwise, the value is set as 0.
+In descriptor generation, all aggregation keypoints are first projected to the XoY plane (assuming the Z-axis of LiDAR is upward), which can eliminate the influence caused by the uneven distribution of clustered edge keypoints along the Z-axis direction.
+For fast matching, our LinK3D descriptor is represented as a 180-dimensional vector, which uses 0 or the distance between the current keypoint and its neighboring keypoints to represent each dimension.
+As shown in \cref{figDesgeneration}, we divide the XoY plane into 180 sector areas centered on the current keypoint $k_0$, and each descriptor dimension corresponds to a sector area.
+Inspired by the 2D descriptor SIFT \cite{Lowe2004}, which searches the main direction to ensure the rotation invariance, the main direction of LinK3D is also searched and represented as the direction vector from the current keypoint $k_0$ to its closest keypoint $k_1$, which is located in the first sector area.
+The other sector areas are arranged in counterclockwise order.
+Afterward, the closest keypoint of $k_0$ is searched in each sector.
+If there is the closest keypoint in a sector, we use the distance between the current keypoint and the closest keypoint to represent the corresponding dimension value in the descriptor.
+Otherwise, the value is set to 0.

-During the process, the direction from the current point to other points $k_i(i \neq 1)$ is expressed as $\vec{m}_{0i}$, and we use the angle between ${\vec m_{0i}}$ and the main direction $\vec{m}_{01}$ to determine which sector $k_i$ belongs to.
+During the process, the direction from the current point $k_0$ to other points $k_j(j \neq 1)$ is expressed as $\vec{m}_{0j}$, and we use the angle between ${\vec m_{0j}}$ and the main direction $\vec{m}_{01}$ to determine which sector $k_j$ belongs to.
 The angle is calculated by:

-where $D_i$ is defined as:
+where $D_j$ is defined as: